|

 During

-1990, the management fended off attempts by the police to have the
+1990, the management fended off attempts by the police

-club shut down, but in January 1991 they closed the club voluntarily.
+to have the club shut down, but in January 1991 they

-The violence was increasing and the disastrous publicity was scaring
+and the disastrous publicity was scaring away customers.

-away customers.
-Tony Wilson usually stays opimistic,
+Tony Wilson usually stays opimistic, talking

-talking things up, but these were bad times, and when he announced
+things up, but these were bad times, and when he announced

 the closure anxiety was etched on his face. |